iriusrisk/OpenThreatModel/CONTRIBUTING.md

 ### Request an enhancement
 To propose improvements or changes that are not properly bugs, you can also use the [issues](https://github.com/iriusrisk/OpenThreatModel/issues) section.
 Please, try to be as clear as you can and include, at least:
 * **Context**.
-It affects all the standard, or only a part?
-In last case, where does it apply, which part?
+Does it affect the whole standard, or only a part?
+In the last case, where does it apply?
 * **Motivation**.
 How will the proposed change improve the OTM standard?
 * **Goal**.
 What is exactly the change that should be implemented?